310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Mitsuru %}
 Tanabata Festival\~!?
-That was suuuper fun!
+That was suuuper duper fun!
 I felt like I could reach the stars with all the bouncing we did on stage\~! ☆
 {% endbubble %}

 {% bubble Tomoya %}